 About Howlaween Ball Non-Profit Organizations

-The Howlaween Ball is a fundraiser for three Summit County Non-Profit Animal Organizations.
+The Howlaween Ball is a fundraiser for two Summit County Non-Profit Animal Organizations.
 Each non-profit is a 501(c)(3) so your contribution is 100% tax deductible.

 League for Animals and People of the Summit L.A.P.S. was founded in 1990 by the late Nancy Ring, Director of the Animal Shelter, to provide financial assistance to both the Shelter and local residents for the spay/neuter of their animals.
 Our mission is to reduce pet population and needless euthanasia of unwanted pets through funded programs that make spay/neuter surgery financially attainable by all.
 L.A.P.S. also has available funding for lower income families, who live or work in Summit County, to help with their pets’ unexpectedly high veterinary bills for long-term illness or accidents.
 Vouchers for spay/neuter for any income level resident are also offered through L.A.P.S.
 Annual fundraisers (Mardi Gras 4Paws Parade, K94K and Let’s Go Boating) are a few of our events. www.summitlaps.com